Studios bring star power to promote superhero blockbusters

 “Days of Future Past,” due out in 2014, is a sequel to 2011’s “X-Men: First Class,” which introduced younger versions of the “X-Men” characters, with actors including Lawrence, James McAvoy and Michael Fassbender.

-In an exclusive trailer shown on Saturday at Comic-Con, Jackman’s Wolverine is seen traveling back through time to join a young Charles Xavier, played by McAvoy, to try to change the future.
+In an exclusive trailer shown on Saturday at Comic-Con, Jackman’s Wolverine is seen traveling through time to his younger self, played by James McAvoy, to try to change the future.

 Fox is not the only studio seeking to capitalize on the popularity of comic-book films.